Diocese-logo-white

 What records are not open to the public

-• Marriage tribunal and adoption records; adoptions researchers are advised to consult the Adoption Records Search Program, Wisconsin Department of Children and Families, (608) 422-6928
+• Marriage tribunal and adoption records.
+Adoptions researchers are advised to contact the Wisconsin Department of Children and Families' Adopt Records Search Program at (608) 422-6928.

-• Access to some other records may be restricted for a certain number of years under civil or Church law or because of the wishes of donor
+• Access to some other records may be restricted for a certain period under civil or Church law or in accordance with the wishes of the donor.

 General policies

-• Individuals may do their own research, also for a fee, by appointment during certain hours on Tuesdays
+• On-site research: Individuals may conduct their own research for a fee by appointment during designated hours on Tuesdays.
+Researchers should not expect service without a confirmed appointment.

 Hours and fees

-• .25 per sacramental record retrieved or photocopied.
+• Sacramental records: There is a $5 fee per sacramental record retrieved or photocopied.

 Genealogy Research